gnodi/danf/doc/test/object.md

 };
 ```

-This is where is defined the name of the class `categoryComputer.abstract` we used in `Dumb.defineExtentedClass('categoryComputer.abstract');`.
+This is where is defined the name of the class `categoryComputer.abstract` we used in `Dumb.defineExtendedClass('categoryComputer.abstract');`.

 This is done by default in the proto application (you don't have to do it) but the parameters are linked to the classes section in this manner: